Sonia Mereles Olivera, Ph.D. floating flag

 Publications

-I won my first poetry contest in elementary school, the second in high school, the third in an Inter-Universitario contest.
+I have traveled, lived and studied in 17 different countries including the US where I earned my Ph.D in Hispanic Literature, and where I achieved tenure as a College Professor of Latin American Studies and Spanish.
+I won my first poetry awards in Paraguay.
 After graduating as an Architect, I won a prized poetry honor from Asociación Amigos del Arte before departing for Spain where I studied Literature.
-In Europe, I won a poetry prize for my fondest book Volviendo a Omega.
+In Europe, I won a poetry prize for my fondest book Volviendo a Omega which includes the bilingual culture of Paraguay.